 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-RollingSearch, Radio Hub Online and Quick Photo Editor - these are the names of PUAs that are classified as browser hijackers too.
-Unfortunately, there are many more apps of this type.
-Either way, most of them supposed to be useful in one or another way (deliver some features, improve browsing experience, etc.).
-However, most of them are useless and can cause various problems.
-Typically, the only things that they are designed to do is to promote some fake search engine and gather various data.
+RollingSearch, Radio Hub Online and Quick Photo Editor - these are the names of PUAs that are also classified as browser hijackers.
+Unfortunately, there are many more apps of this type online.
+They are supposedly useful in various ways (deliver features, improve the browsing experience, etc.), however, most are useless and simply cause problems.
+They promote fake search engines and gather data.

 How did Weather Waves install on my computer?

-Most PUAs get downloaded and/or installed together with other, usually free programs.
-To be more precise, when they are distributed by including them in various download and/or installation setups.
+Most PUAs are downloaded and installed together with other (usually free) programs.
+I.e., when they are distributed by including them into various download/installation set-ups.
 This distribution method is known as "bundling".
-Unwanted downloads and/or installations are being caused when users download and/or install programs without checking settings that are included in their setups and declining offers to download and/or install unwanted application.
-Those offers usually can be found in "Advanced", "Custom", and other similar settings of setups.
-In some cases such downloads and installations can happen due to clicked deceptive advertisements that are designed to cause downloads, installations by executing certain scripts.
+Unwanted downloads and installations are also caused when people download and install their programs without checking settings included in the set-ups and failing to decline offers to download and install unwanted applications.
+The offers can usually be found in "Advanced", "Custom", and other similar settings of the set-ups.
+In some cases, unwanted downloads and installations can happen due to clicked deceptive advertisements that execute certain scripts.

-It is not safe to download and/or install software, files through third party downloaders, installers, torrent clients, eMule and other Peer-to-Peer networks, unofficial pages, and other channels of this kind.
-These channels can be used to spread various unwanted and even malicious programs.
-Therefore, it is recommended to download everything from official websites and via direct links.
-Also, it is important to check "Advanced", "Custom" and other similar settings of any download and/or installation setup and.
-Quite often they mention offers to download and/or install unwanted applications, they can always be dismissed before completing download and/or installation processes.
-Intrusive ads that are being shown on shady websites (e.g., related to gambling, pornography, adult dating) should not be trusted/clicked.
-Tho ads can open various untrustworthy websites or cause downloads or even installations of unwanted software.
-Any unwanted extensions, add-ons or plug-ins that are installed on a browser should be removed from it right away.
-It should be applied to software of this kind that is installed on the operating system too.
+It is not safe to download or install software/files through third party downloaders, installers, torrent clients, eMule and other Peer-to-Peer networks, unofficial pages, or other channels of this kind.
+These channels can be used to spread unwanted and even malicious programs.
+Therefore, download everything from official websites and via direct links.
+Check "Advanced", "Custom" and other similar settings of the download/installation setup and dismiss offers to download or install unwanted applications before completing the process.
+Do not trust or click intrusive ads shown on dubious websites (e.g., relating to gambling, pornography, adult dating) - they can open untrusted websites or cause download/installation of unwanted software.
+Remove any unwanted extensions, add-ons and plug-ins that are installed on the browser immediately.
+Also apply this to software of this kind that is installed on the operating system.
 If your computer is already infected with Weather Waves, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.

-Notification saying that Weather Waves can access various data:
+Notification stating that Weather Waves can access various data:

-Notification saying that Weather Waves can read and change various data
+Notification stating that Weather Waves can read and change various data

 IMPORTANT NOTE!
 This deceptive site asks to enable web browser notifications.